 The Knowledge Test is composed of 60 multiple choice questions.
 A minimum score of 70% is required to pass.
-In the past, the questions came from a published bank of over 700 possible questions.
+The questions came from an FAA bank of over 800 possible questions.
 Thus, many students, too many actually, simply studied the questions and answers in preparation for the test.
-Easy, but ineffective in the grand scheme of things.